 - User-customizable option to ignore the accidental trackpad input when typing, and many more useful tweaks/enhancements;

 - Trackpad++ Control Module for adjusting the trackpad settings

 - Full, native support of Windows® 7 (32-bit / 64-bit), Windows® 8 / 8.1 (32-bit / 64-bit), and Windows® 10 (64-bit).

-Now before you download and install it, you should know that Windows 10 is very strict on signed driver need to install any third party drivers.
-For Trackpad++, the developer has specifically asked to install it’s another application, Power Plan Assistant, which does this job.
-Once installed, you will have the following settings right away for you to configure:
+Before you download and install it, you should know that Windows is stringent on signed drivers and needs to install any third-party drivers.
+For Trackpad++, the developer has specifically asked to install another application, Power Plan Assistant, which does this job.
+Once installed, you will have the following settings right away to configure the gestures.